- Lectures + Conversations

 - School Programs

-Dig the Dig is a series of programs inspired by the first stage of a dramatic evolution: the construction of the Olympic/26th Street Expo Metro station at the Museum’s doorstep.
-The new light rail station, which links SMMoA and the Bergamot Station Arts Center district with both downtown Los Angeles and downtown Santa Monica, is scheduled to open in 2016.
+Dig the Dig is a series of programs inspired by the construction of the Olympic/26th Street Expo Metro station at the Museum’s doorstep.
+The new light rail station, which links SMMoA and the Bergamot Station Arts Center with both downtown Los Angeles and downtown Santa Monica, is scheduled to open in 2016.
 Work on the site has begun, inaugurating an era of transformation that will include the redevelopment of the arts district and, eventually, a new home for the Museum.

 "We simply couldn’t believe anyone would do anything so generous and create art with us in mind.
 In all my 30 years on the job, no one has ever done anything so nice for us, and we’ve never seen anything like it.”—Chris, a Skanska Rados/Expo employee

-From April to July, 2013 Hubby is installing a series of orange safety cones modified to hold flower arrangements along Bergamot Station’s interior construction fencing.
-She will refresh the cones with weekly deliveries of sunflowers and succulents, an evocative gesture of appreciation for the workers and a cheery, surprising addition to an otherwise typical construction site.
+From April to July, 2013 Hubby installed a series of orange safety cones modified to hold flower arrangements along Bergamot Station’s interior construction fencing.
+She refreshed the cones with weekly deliveries of sunflowers and succulents, an evocative gesture of appreciation for the workers and an unexpected addition to an otherwise typical construction site.

-Finally, on Sunday, July 21, Hubby will host a candle-lit and disco-ball activated Dig the Dig Dinner, which will bring together construction workers, local business owners, and neighbors for a festive meal, music, and performances by local artists.
+On Sunday, July 21, 2013 Hubby and SMMoA hosted a candle-lit and disco-ball activated Dig the Dig Dinner, bringing together construction workers, local business owners, and neighbors for a festive meal, music, and performances by local artists.

 About the artist: